column(1) — Linux manual page

 DESCRIPTION top

-util support three modes:
+supports three modes:

-columns are filled before rows
+fill columns before rows

 compatibility).

-rows are filled before columns
+fill rows before columns

-This mode is enabled by option -x, --fillrows
+This mode is enabled with the -x, --fillrows option.

-table
+create a table

 Determine the number of columns the input contains and create

-non-interactive mode (see --output-width for more details).
+and 80 columns in non-interactive mode (see --output-width for

 Input is taken from file, or otherwise from standard input.
 Empty